apache/arrow/r/STYLE.md

 # Style

-This is a style guide for writing documentation for arrow.
+This is a style guide to writing documentation for arrow.

 ## Coding style